gta191977649/MTA-VCS/README.md

 A Total Convention of VCS Map to MTASA with original game atmosphere.
-The goal of this project is to provide a boilerplate for you further develop.
+The goal of this project is to provide a boilerplate for you further gamemode development.
 This resource includes VCs styled map, hud, vehicles, weapons, peds, weather, etc.
 Currently, many things are still working in progress, if you find any issue or you want to contribute, you're welcome!
 # Progress